oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jacobi_Iterative_Solver/README.md

 ### GPU basic offloaded version

-Thw  2_guided_jacobi_iterative_solver_gpu uses the basic offload of each for loop into a GPU.
+The  2_guided_jacobi_iterative_solver_gpu uses the basic offload of each for loop into a GPU.
 For example the main loop calculating the unknown variables will be calculated by N kernels where N is the number of rows in the matrix.
 Even this basic offload improves the execution time considierably.

-In this case we will want to run the roofline analysis to look for areas where there is room for performance optimization.
+Once the offload code is written, we'll want to run the roofline analysis to look for areas where there is room for performance optimization.

+`advisor --collect=roofline --profile-gpu --project-dir=./../advisor/2_gpu -- ./src/2_guided_jacobi_iterative_solver_gpu`

+To view the results:
+`advisor-gui ../advisor/2_gpu/e000/e000.advixeexp`

 ![offload Modeling results](images/gpu.PNG)